filoozom/ethglobal-brussels-dynamic-nfts/notes.md

 - The subscription create page was quite buggy.
 I had to create a fresh Chrome profile and reinstall MetaMask for it to work.
 - I get a "Invalid code location" error, but no reason as to why that may be.
 The code is accessible, more information is necessary from Chainlink's side.
+- Chainlink doesn't yet support remote source code, which I lost half a day on
+- Chainlink doesn't support args in imports